Joe Bonamassa: Keeping the Blues Alive Records

 In June 2020, Dion released Blues with Friends via Keeping the Blues Alive Records (KTBA), a new record label created by Bonamassa and Roy Weisman for Dion and other blues musicians to showcase their talents.
 The album features Van Morrison, Jeff Beck, Paul Simon, Bruce Springsteen, and others (including liner notes by Bob Dylan).
 The album reached No. 1 on the Billboard Blues Albums chart (9 weeks at No. 1 and 59 weeks total), and No. 4 on iTunes.
 It also charted in United Kingdom, Germany, France, Italy, Canada and Australia.

 Dion also released "You Know It's Christmas" (featuring Bonamassa and co-written with Mike Aquilina) in 2020.
 Dion produced a music video for all songs, releasing them on his website and social media platforms, such as Facebook and YouTube.

 Dion's song "Blues Comin' On" (with Bonamassa) from Blues with Friends was nominated for a 2021 Blues Music Award.
-The album was also awarded Favorite Blues Album.
+The album was also awarded AllMusic's Favorite Blues Album.

 Joanne Shaw Taylor released the charting single "If That Ain't a Reason" from the No. 1 The Blues Album (2021), and Joanna Connor released the No. 1 blues album 4801 South Indiana Avenue (2021) on the label.

 Dion released Stomping Ground in November 2021, along with music videos.
 Except for a cover of "Red House", the songs were written by Dion and Aquilina.
 Multiple guest artists participated on the album, including Springsteen and Patti Scialfa on "Angels in the Alleyways", with extensive liner notes written by Pete Townshend.
 It became Dion's second No. 1 album on the Billboard blues chart.

 Larry McCray (album Blues Without You) and Robert Jon & the Wreck (single "Waiting for Your Man") are also on the KTBA label, with music released by both in 2022.
+Blues Without You was nominated Best Contemporary Blues Album via the Blues Music Awards.
+The album was also voted the No. 1 album in 2022 by Blues Rock Review magazine.

 In 2022, Joanne Shaw Taylor released Blues from the Heart: Live.
 The single and music video for "Can't You See What You're Doing to Me" features Kenny Wayne Shepherd.
 All projects were produced by Bonamassa.

 Additional talent on the label include Dave Mason ("Dear Mr. Fantasy" featuring Bonamassa in 2023), Jimmy Hall and Marc Broussard.

 In March 2024, Dion released Girl Friends on KTBA, marking his third No. 1 blues album.
 In October 2024, he released "An American Hero" with Carlene Carter, including music videos for all singles from the album.

+In January 2025, Dion dropped the nostalgic single "New York Minute" from his album The Rock 'N' Roll Philosopher, released in October 2025.
+Dion also released a new version of his song "Abraham, Martin and John" on the album.